conan-io/conan-vs-extension/README.md

 ### Building without Visual Studio

-If you need to build the generated project without Visual Studio (e.g. on the build server machine), execute the following terminal commands:
+If you need to build the generated project without Visual Studio (e.g. on a build server machine), execute the following terminal commands:

 ```console